 When I say the suspension is ‘upgraded’, mind, what I mean is ‘stiffer’.
 The dampers are still adaptive, so you do get some say in how rigid they are.
 The chassis, like the steering and the engine/transmission response, can be put in Comfort, Sport or Sport+ - individually, or together, as you prefer.

 For those of you keen to keep the M6 standard, you won't be disappointed with the 552bhp it produces, not to mention its extensive equipment list.
-There is double-wishbone suspension at the front, 19in alloy wheels, an M-Performance aerodynamically tuned bodykit, a quad-pipe exhaust system and plenty of M6 designation.
-Inside there is electrically adjustable sports seats, a Merino leather upholstery, and a Harman and Kardon stereo system, while like the rest of the BMW range, the M6 gets iDrive with sat nav, DAB, Bluetooth, USB interface and the addition of a 10.2in screen.
+There is double-wishbone suspension at the front, 19in alloy wheels, an M-Performance aerodynamically tuned bodykit, a quad-pipe exhaust system and plenty of M6 designation as standard on the outside.
+Inside, there is a Merino leather upholstery, electrically adjustable front sports seats, a wifi hotspot, and a Harman and Kardon stereo system, while like the rest of the BMW range, the M6 gets iDrive with sat nav, DAB, Bluetooth and USB connectivity and the addition of a 10.2in screen.

 Here we took on the M6 Competition Package and anyway you set it up, it’s an agreeable car.
 Slip the settings into their softest ones and it does a passable impression of a GT car.
 And although there’s always an underlying firmness to it – a result, you suspect, of the pack’s unique 20in rims and some of the limitations of this platform, which have long prevented the BMW 5 Series and 7 Series from being all they might be – that’s not always a bad thing here.